shalin4788/WeRateDogs-Data-Wrangling-using-Twitter-API/README.md

 **About the repo**
 The repo contains a .ipynb file that does the following:
-- Use Tweepy to query Twitter's API for data included in the WeRateDogs Twitter archive, assess and clean dataset by pulling dog tweets in order to create interesting and trustworthy analyses and visualizations.
+- Used Tweepy to query Twitter's API for data included in the WeRateDogs Twitter archive, assess and clean dataset by pulling dog tweets in order to create interesting and trustworthy analyses and visualizations.

-- Once the twitter data will be pulled, I intend to use Data wrangling techniques to gather, assess and clean data, using manual and programmatic assessment.
-I will be using multiple Python libraries and functions to do the entire data wrangling exercise
+- Once the twitter data was pulled, I used Data wrangling techniques to gather, assess and clean data, using manual and programmatic assessment.
+Multiple Python pandas and NumPy libraries and functions were used to complete the data wrangling exercise
+- Report on Insights and VIsualizations were extracted after the data cleaning exercise was completed

-- Retweet count and favorite count will be omitted using duplicated() function of Python.
+**Note** - Retweet count and favorite count were omitted using duplicated() function of Python.
 There wont be any interaction with Twitter accounts.
 The data will just be pulled to do data wrangling and create visualizations for performing useful insights

-- Tweets and Twitter content will be saved in text file to create a pandas DataFrame.
-All the data will be displayed at row level

-The repo also contains:
-- Wrangling report on how the wrangling effort was undertaken
-- Report on Insights and VIsualizations extracted after the data cleaning exercise was completed